NikkaLuna/Pet_Health_Companion_Android_App/README.md

 ### Appointment and Pet Management

-- **Add Appointments**: Users can add new pet healthcare appointments to the database.
+- **Add Appointments & Pets:**: Users can add new pet healthcare appointments to the database.
-- **Edit Appointments**: Users can modify existing appointments.
+- **Edit Appointments & Pets:**: Users can modify existing appointments and pets.
-- **Delete Appointments**: Users can remove appointments from the database.
-- **Add Pets**: Users can add their pets' information to the database.
-- **Edit Pets**: Users can modify their pets' details.
-- **Delete Pets**: Users can remove their pets from the database.
+- **Delete Appointments & Pets:**: Users can remove appointments and pets from the database.

 ### User Interface